nikitakaralius/MicroservicesCourse/README.md

 # Microservices Course

-A course by Les Jackson which gives practical knowledge of microservices architecture
+A course made by Les Jackson which gives practical knowledge of microservices architecture

 [Link](https://youtu.be/DgVjEo3OGBI)